microgp/microgp4/PARANOIA.md

 ## Jupyter Notebooks

-MicroGP should detect when it is within a Jupyter Notebook:
+MicroGP should detect when it is within a Jupyter Notebook and show a warning:

 > Paranoia checks are always enabled in notebooks: performances can be significantly impaired
 > See https://github.com/squillero/microgp4/blob/pre-alpha/PARANOIA.md for details

-However, differently from scripts, it may not be easy to specify the `-O` flag.
-We suggest three possible solutions:
+However, differently from scripts, it may not be easy to specify an `-O` flag.
+There are possible workarounds.

 ### Export to Script